The 5 Best Guitar Slides For Acoustic Guitar (2023)

 Can a guitar slide damage the strings?

 No, guitar slides do not harm the strings, frets, or your fretboard at all.
-But, using alternative tunings while playing with guitar slides may put a lot of stress on your strings, shortening their life or causing tuning instabilities.
+However, using alternative tunings while playing with guitar slides may put a lot of stress on your strings, shortening their life or causing tuning instabilities.

 What are the different types of guitar slides?